 Additionally, some buildings are internally driven (which means, they have a high equipment load, lighting power load, ventilation rate) If you are working on a Lab or a Hospital project, the building will be internally load driven almost always.
 This means that the façade only contributes to 5% of the total energy use and adding some shades to the façade will have a very minor impact.
 In these cases, the shading device will be crucial for glare reduction, but not quite essential for energy reduction.

 Another thing to keep in mind is that as our glazing type becomes more and more efficient, the shading has less and less impact on the overall EUI of a project.
 The easiest way to think about it is: Imagine you are going for a trip to New York in December and you have put on a warm coat to keep the cold out.
 Now, if in addition to this coat, you add another jacket on top, it might have some minimal benefit to keep the cold out but not as much as the original coat did.

-Below are some additional articles on this topic that may assist optimizing your design for best energy and cost results.
+Below are some additional articles on this topic that may assist in optimizing your design for the best energy and cost results.